 My Ultimate Guide to Kerala: Tips, Budget and Itineraries

 It was the time after a long freaky break from my snowy trip to Sikkim, I was planning to spend my long December break at some magical land.
-Place which is hot, close to tropical greenery, wildlife, rivers and lagoons, houseboats and a land whose mountains have different aroma.
+A place which is hot, close to tropical greenery, wildlife, rivers and lagoons, houseboats and a land whose mountains have a different aroma.
 So I came up with Kerala as a perfect destination for December.
 Kerala – one of the most popular states of India had offered me all such vibrant things.
-I’ve booked some of my hotels through RoadaviatorHotels.
+So, here I present my ultimate guide to Kerala.
+Also, I’ve booked some of my hotels through RoadaviatorHotels.

 God’s own Country